spencertipping/ni/reference/clispecial.md

 evaluating all meta-operators.
 Each operator in the output corresponds to a forked process in the pipeline.

+Usage: ni --extend lib1 lib2 ... libN
+Modifies the ni image in-place to include the specified libraries.
+See ni //help/libraries for more information.

+You may also want to use ni --lib libdir, which will run ni with a library but won't modify it on disk.

 Usage: ni --inspect [port=9200]
 Runs a web interface that allows you to inspect ni's internal attributes, defined operators, and grammar.